-Objectives Risks Actions Monitoring Criteria/Targets Re Remedial Actions loader and tractor on site will contribute to noise, but are all agricultural related facility is in accordance with compliance with the Western Cape Noise Control Regulations (P.N.
-200/2013). control noise to be within the register and addressing and investigating reported complaints;
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions loader and tractor on site will contribute to noise, but are all agricultural related Ensure that noise generated by machinery used during the general operation of the facility is in accordance with the Western Cape Noise Control Regulations (P.N.
+200/2013). compliance with the Western Cape Noise Control Regulations control noise to be within the register and addressing and investigating reported complaints; Monitoring and recording of processes to ensure